Achieving digital transformation in retail through the adoption of PLM tools

 - improve data quality

-Users can also share their feedback to help continuously improve the guides and processes.
+Users can also share their feedback to continuously improve guides and processes.

 Measurable results for businesses

-Organizations that use digital adoption platforms are seeing significant benefits:
+Organizations using digital adoption platforms see significant gains:

 - 50% reduction in training costs and time